erikus/blog/content/eg.md

 ```

 `eg` requires a template file to look for which transformation it should
 apply to your source code.
-What's nice is that template file is a Go file
+What's nice is that the template file is a Go file
 with little annotations.

 Consider the following Go program: